enzifiri/enzifiri/README.md

 ## Let's get to know each other first!
 </div>

-Hey, I'm Enzifiri.
-For the past three years, I have been involved in the cryptocurrency sector, with a particular focus on **Testnet networks over the last two years.** During this time, I have enhanced my software skills, **developing Telegram bots, automations, and simple dApps,** which I have shared with others.
+Hey, I'm Enzifiri.For the past three years, I have been involved in the cryptocurrency sector, with a particular focus on **Testnet networks over the last two years.** During this time, I have enhanced my software skills, **developing Telegram bots, automations, and simple dApps,** which I have shared with others.
 My preferred programming **languages are JavaScript, Solidity, and Python.**

 <div align="center">

 ## Nodes

 </div>

 For my Nodes&projects, I use server providers like **Hetzner and DigitalOcean**, selecting based on location and hardware needs, and conducting daily checks. <br>
-Additionally, I use **Grafana for monitoring on each server and rely on Telegram bots to inform me of any issues**. <br>
+Additionally, I use **Grafana for monitoring on each server and rely on Telegram bots to inform me of any issues**

-Currently, I am actively involved in Testnets such as <br>
-Dymension Testnet Validator, Ar.io, Engram, Relayz, and Muon Network (Mainnet).
+Currently, I am actively involved in Testnets such as **Dymension Testnet Validator, Ar.io, Engram, Relayz, and Muon Network (Mainnet).**
 <br>

-To date, I have set up more than 50 Testnet nodes.
+<h2> To date, I have set up more than 50 Testnet nodes. </h2>
-These include significant projects such as Celestia (Mamaki Testnet), Stride, Sei, Stafi, Teritori, Rebus, Quicksilver, Gitopia, Quasar, Nibiru, Dymension, 5ire, Dusk, Wormholes (Erbie), Sarco, Exorde, Taiko, Shardeum, Inery, and Opside(Lumoz).
+**Celestia (Mamaki Testnet), Stride, Sei, Stafi, Teritori, Rebus, Quicksilver, Gitopia, Quasar, Nibiru, Dymension, 5ire, Dusk, Wormholes (Erbie), Sarco, Exorde, Taiko, Shardeum, Inery, and Opside(Lumoz).**

 <div align="center">

 ## Projects